He's faking it: How to spot inmates' invented illnesses

 Faking illness, also called malingering, is a real issue in your corrections work life.
 How do you respond appropriately to keep it from becoming a career stopper?

 Motivations for malingering in the corrections setting are many.
-The table at the bottom of this article categorizes frequent motivations for malingering as either legal or environmental.
 The legal objective might be to obtain an improved sentence, while an environmental objective might be to improve the incarceration experience for the individual.
-No matter what the reason is for malingering, your response to the situation can be tricky and it will require great care.
+Typical reasons include:

 - Transfer to a better location (hospital, infirmary, mental health unit)